 Similar to SMS, RCS will operate on telecom networks, offering the stability of the telecom network whilst also adding the features of other internet-based chat apps.
 Besides that, RCS will be similar to the popular consumer chat apps like Facebook Messenger or WhatsApp in the sense that it will be free to use by consumers.
 This whilst consumers are being charged for each sent SMS, either in money or data.

-For internet based channels to work, these require an active internet connection.
-And that is exactly why the traditional SMS channel still wins it over these chat apps in stability, reliability and security.
+For internet-based channels to work, these require an active internet connection.
+And that is exactly why the traditional SMS channel still wins over these chat apps in stability, reliability, and security.
 So, this new channel offers the stability of SMS and the free rich features of OTT chat apps.
 But what does RCS have, that traditional SMS messaging doesn’t?